RAS-UAO/turtlebot3/README.md

     export OPENCR_MODEL=burger

 Those are the ROS2 and hardware configurations to use the Turtlebot 3.
-Please, **the user's PC and the TurtleBot's Raspberry Pi must have the exact same ROS_DOMAIN_ID**, note that the ROS_DOMAIN_ID is recommended to ve 0 or 11 for the TurtleBot 3
+Please, **the user's PC and the TurtleBot's Raspberry Pi must have the exact same ROS_DOMAIN_ID**, note that the ROS_DOMAIN_ID is recommended to be 0 or 11 for the TurtleBot 3

 However, there is a way to not have to introduce those commands all the time: **to add them to the hidden *.bashrc file*.**